lensfun/lensfun/README.md

 BUILD INSTRUCTIONS
 ------------------

 The build system is based on CMake (http://www.cmake.org/).
 In order to successfully configure and build the project the following tools are more or less required:

  - CMake
- - GNU Make
  - Doxygen in order to generate the library documentation.
- - GLib 2.0 and later which is used for low-level I/O and XML parsing.
+ - GLib > 2.26 which is used for low-level I/O and XML parsing.
+ - GLib > 2.40 to build the unit tests with the GLib test framework.
- - libpng is required to build and run test programs.
+ - libpng is required to build and run the example implementation.
+ - xmllint to test the database XML validity

 First enter the Lensfun root folder and create a build directory.

     cd lensfun
-    mkdir cmake_build
+    mkdir build

 Enter the build directory and run CMake to configure your sources and create the build files

-    cd cmake_build
+    cd build
     cmake ../

 Run make/make install as usual

     make
     make install